brk-a/system-design/0x0B-spotify/0-spotify.md

     - we may even implement a gateway
 * spotify's web server talks to a DB
      - a read-and-write-heavy system
+     - we have at least three types of data: raw audio, audio metadata and user data
+     - perhaps a DB for each...

     ```mermaid
     ---